-Meet (some of) Our Farmers
+Meet Our Farmers

 LaBelle Patrimoine farmer Mike Nissly, wearing a brown cap and a black shirt, against a plain white background.